Can You Build Credit With a Debit Card?

 A person holding a credit card in front of a laptop.

 There are many reasons to use your debit card responsibly.
 Doing so can help curb overspending and prevent you from overdrawing your bank account.
-And while being careful with your debit card is certainly important in protecting your finances, most conventional debit cards won't help you build credit or affect your credit score—with some new exceptions.
+And while being careful with your debit card is certainly important in protecting your finances, most conventional debit cards won't help you build credit or affect your credit scores—with some new exceptions.

 Why Debit Cards Generally Don't Help You Build Credit

-Most debit cards won't allow you to build credit.
+Most debit cards won't help you build credit.
 That's because the transactions you make with your debit card aren't typically reported to the three major credit bureaus (Experian, TransUnion and Equifax).
-That said, while it still isn't the norm, some new debit card offerings are changing the game with built-in ways for your debit card to add to your credit history.

-To understand why a debit card won't typically allow you to build credit, consider how a debit card works.
+But first, to understand why a debit card won't typically allow you to build credit, consider how a debit card works.
 Whenever you use your debit card, the funds are directly withdrawn from your checking account.
 Since you aren't borrowing money, credit won't be established or maintained through these debit card transactions.

 It's also worth noting that using your debit card as "credit" during checkout won't help you build credit, either.
 It simply changes the way the transaction is processed with the merchant.
 The funds will still come out of your checking account like they would normally.